balladbylionheart/Exchange-Hybrid-Tools/Active-Directory/AD-User-Termination/README.md

 ## Overview

-This PowerShell script is designed to streamline the termination process for user accounts in a hybrid Active Directory (AD) and Exchange Online environment.
+This PowerShell script is designed to simplify the termination process for user accounts in a hybrid Active Directory (AD) and Exchange Online environment.
 It performs several key tasks:

 - Validates the existence of the user in AD.
 - Resets the user’s password.